-Section 5/34-43 of the Illinois School Code authorizes the Board to accumulate a fund balance.
-The stated goals of maintaining a fund balance are to provide adequate working capital to ensure uninterrupted services in the event of budgetary shortfalls, to provide for capital improvements, and to achieve a balanced budget within a four-year period.
-It is the policy of the Board to retain sufficient funds to achieve these goals for operating funds.
-To achieve this stable financial base, CPS manages its financial resources by establishing fund-balance policies for governmental funds, which consist of the
+Section 5/34-43 of the Illinois School Code authorizes the Board to accumulate fund balance in the General Operating Fund.
+The stated goals of maintaining a fund balance are to provide adequate working capital, ensure uninterrupted services in the event of unfavorable budget variances, to provide for capital improvements, and to achieve a balanced budget within a 4-year period.
+Sufficient funds must be maintained in a reserve account to achieve these goals for operating funds.
+To facilitate the establishment and maintenance of such a reserve account CPS adopts the following policy objectives for governmental funds.
+The District governmental funds are the General Operating

-Operating Funds (General Fund and Special Revenue Funds), Capital Projects Funds, and Debt Service Funds.
+Fund (including the Workers Compensation/Tort Fund), Capital Projects Funds and Debt Service Funds.